-On the left side of the Windows Explorer, ensure that Computer, My Computer or This PC is selected.
-If you don’t see anything, go the View tab, and click on Navigation.
+On the left side of the Windows Explorer, ensure that Computer, My Computer, or This PC is selected.
+If you don’t see anything, go to the View tab, and click on Navigation.
 You will be able to select the right folder from there.

 When looking at a drive on Windows Explorer, there should be a green bar below it, as well as numbers representing how occupied it is.
 It will look something like this:

 If that’s all you need, you’re done.
 But there’s more to drive capacity than just numbers.
 To learn more, right-click on the drive, and select Properties.